-The Permit requires the permittee to follow "good engineering practices" in the "the selection, design, and installation of control measures," including "both structural and non-structural" stormwater controls.
+The Permit requires the permittee to follow "good engineering practices" in the "the selection, design, and installation of control measures," including "both structural and nonstructural" stormwater controls.
 Permit § I.C.3.

-Sprague is failing to satisfy "good engineering practices, in violation of Section I.C.3. by failing to maintain its secondary containment berms, placing the Terminal at greater risk of a catastrophic release during severe weather.

-Further, the erosion of the secondary containment berm and Sprague's failure to properly maintain that berm indicates that Sprague is not considering the potential for pollutant discharges resulting from sea level rise, increased precipitation, increased magnitude and frequency of storm events, and increased magnitude and frequency of storm surge-all of which will become, and are becoming, worse as a result of climate change.
+Sprague is failing to satisfy "good engineering practices," in violation of Section I.C.3 by failing to design, install, and maintain control measures appropriate to the risks severe weather poses to the Terminal.
+Further, Sprague's failure to properly maintain the eroded containment berm indicates that Sprague is not considering the potential for pollutant discharges, including those resulting from sea level rise, increased precipitation, increased magnitude and frequency of storm events and storm surge-all of which will become, and are becoming, worse as a result of climate change.
 Any reasonable engineer must take these factors into account in designing and implementing control measures for the Terminal.
+Moreover, Sprague has been on notice of the erosion of its berm since May 2021 and has yet to take corrective action.